by Darcy O'Neil on August 23, 2014

 The idea of making homemade soda from scratch sounds like fun, but it still requires a lot of attention to details.
 This is especially true when making the base flavour concentrate because 21 ml (2/3 of an ounce) of flavouring oils will end up making about 120L (30 gallons) of soda-pop!
 If you are okay with being accurate then you’ll find that homemade soda formulations are an awesome way to be creative.
 I’ve also created a snazzy infographic to guide you through the process.

 This is part two of a series on how to make homemade soda.
-If you’ve stumbled upon this post, feel free to review Part I: Coke’s Ingredients to get the background information on this project.
+If you’ve stumbled upon this post, feel free to review Coca-Cola's recipe to get the background information on this project.

 Oddly, making soda syrup requires lot of math.
 Luckily I’ve done most of the volumetric calculations for you and with this basic recipe you should be able to make any flavour of homemade soda concentrate.

 To get started, you will need to acquire some essential oils.
 The Internet is full of sources for the common oils and my only recommendation is to ensure that they are food grade oils.

 Secondly, you will need gum arabic, caffeine powder, Acid Phosphate and caramel colour.
 The caffeine and caramel colour are optional, but if you want your cola to look like cola then pick some up.
 You can also make something similar, using this recipe for caramel syrup.
 Just allow the sugar to turn a dark colour and remember that sugar at this temperature goes exothermic, so you will need to stop the process.
 I add water extremely cautiously!